-Since Splunk is licensed by daily indexed data volume it is in every customer’s interest do keep the data volume generated by uberAgent as small as possible.
-Luckily uberAgent is heavily customizable and offers several ways to minimize what is sent to Splunk for indexing.
+Since Splunk is licensed by daily indexed data volume it is in every customer’s interest do keep the data volume generated by uberAgent as small as possible. uberAgent comes prepared for that by offering two default configurations and many ways for fine-tuning.

 Before modifying the configuration find out how much data is generated per endpoint by the default settings.
 The easiest way to do that is to have uberAgent tell you in the Data Volume dashboard.

 Once you know the currently generated data volume you should have an idea by how much it needs to be reduced.
 Start with the endpoint configuration.

 Through uberAgent’s configuration you can do three things to reduce the data volume:

 Reduce the Frequency